 Channels allow individual tiles on the dashboard to communicate with each other.
 Channels provide a mechanism for capturing click events on tile/sheet data and passing the selected value to other tiles or pop-ups for enhanced visualization or drilldown.
 An unnamed channel exists for every table-column pair on the dashboard.
 Additionally named channels and pop-up channels may be created using the dashboard editor.
 Channels can be created by clicking on the Channels button in the menu footer (Available in advanced view).
 This will show a list of all existing named and pop-up channels on the dashboard.
 Click on the “New Channel” button to create a new channel.
 A pop-up channel may be configured as shown below

 Following are the implications of the settings configured.

 The Table, Column name indicates that the filter will be triggered when that particular table-column is clicked on any of the tiles listed in the Publishers section.

 The popups section should be included only when a pop-up is required to visualize the drill-down data based on the filter.
 In this case the pop-up would consume the published filter.
 This should specify the following

-- Resource - Name of the dashboard that should be shown in the pop-up
+- Resource - Name of the dashboard or sheet that should be shown in the pop-up

 - Condition - An optional condition specifying for what specific values the pop-up should be shown.
 Multiple pop-ups may be included for the same channel with different conditions.